 The first step is to optimize your Twitter bio and add a link back to your online portfolio.

-The next step is to come up with a scheduling calendar using the 80/20 rule.
+The next step is to develop a scheduling calendar using the 80/20 rule.

 - Different times during the day to tweet